dobbernaut/test-trademe/README.md

 # Description
-This is a template for testing web UI and APIs.
+This is a sample test suite for testing web UI and APIs.

 The tests runs on node and is written on Typescript.
 It uses [axios](https://axios-http.com/) as the http client for testing the services and [webdriverio](https://webdriver.io/) for the website.
 Both are using [Jasmine](https://jasmine.github.io/) for the test framework.

 This is a template using WebdriverIO sync mode which means you don't need to use async/await for page element actions.
 You will however require a few more dependencies to be avialable to build the required npm packages. see further information about [sync and async mode with WebdriverIO](https://webdriver.io/docs/sync-vs-async).

-There is a sample test suite branch using this template in this repositry called [sync-sample-test-suite](https://github.com/dobbernaut/test-webdriverio/tree/sync-sample-test-suite).

-If you want to use async mode, use the [sync branch](https://github.com/dobbernaut/test-webdriverio/tree/sync) as your template instead.
+If you want to use async mode, use the [async branch](https://github.com/dobbernaut/test-webdriverio/tree/async) as your template instead.

 # Prerequisites